 The Master Trust invests in fully benefit-responsive synthetic GICs, which are stated at contract value.
 Contract value represents contributions made under each contract, plus earnings, less participant withdrawals and administrative expenses.
-Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investments at contract value.
+Contract value is the relevant measure for fully benefit-responsive investment contracts because this is the amount received by participants if they were to initiate permitted transactions under the terms of the Plans.